redstar/LLtool/README.md

 ## Purpose

 LLtool generates the body of a parser from a context free grammar written in EBNF.
 The generated code fragment can be mixed into D source.
+Experimental addition is the generation of C++ code.

 ## Interface